 Working Party (WP) 5C thanks WP 4A for their liaison statements contained in Document 5C/130 on its preparations for WRC-23 agenda item 1.19.
 WP 5C previously liaised in Document 4A/44 information on technical and operational characteristics, as well as protection criteria, with respect to systems operating in the fixed service (FS) in the frequency band 17.7-19.7 GHz.

 WP 5C has received contributions containing information on additional fixed service parameters operating in the 17.7-19.7 GHz band.
-This information should be taken into account, along with the information previously provided by WP 5C, in the sharing studies for WRC-23 agenda item 1.19.
+This information is to be taken into account, along with the information previously provided by WP 5C, in the sharing studies for WRC-23 agenda item 1.19.

 Additional FS parameters for 17.7-19.7 GHz